ahoward/ro/README.md

 ---

-one super comman pattern, is to add a build step to a github workflow, and then publish the js api via gh-pages. see an example here:
+one super common pattern, is to add a build step to a github workflow, and then publish the js api via gh-pages. see an example here:

 https://github.com/ahoward/ro/blob/main/.github/workflows/gh-pages.yml